The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 And we never assume your nails are the same as the client before you.

-Our soak-off process is entirely done by hand, with gentle filing techniques calibrated to your specific nail type, condition, and history.
 It takes time—but that’s the point.
-Each removal is an opportunity to assess how your nails are responding, how they’re healing, and how to adjust our approach moving forward.
-There’s no guesswork.
-There’s no rushing.
-There’s only the quiet consistency that long-term care requires.
+Each gel manicure removal is an opportunity to assess how your natural nails are responding to our nail care, how they’re healing, and how to adjust our approach moving forward.

-If you’ve walked away from gel manicures because removal left you anxious or in pain, we understand.
-Should you ever want to return to gel—not as you knew it, but with a philosophy founded on long term nail care—we’re here.
-Because when removal is done with intention and care, your nails don’t get weaker.
-They get stronger.
+Should you ever want to return to gel manicures—not as you knew it in the past, but with a philosophy founded on long term nail care—we’re here.

-At Atelier Anaiis, we approach every detail with care—from how we clean the nail plate to how we cure and seal each layer.
 Our gel manicures aren’t decorative—they’re protective.
 They’re engineered to support your nails through daily life while allowing them to heal, reshape, and strengthen beneath.

 If past experiences have led you to walk away from gel manicures, we understand.
-Not every manicure is created with care.
-And not every nail salon in Philadelphia is built around healing.
-But ours is.
-If and when you’re ready for something different—nail care that protects, restores, and lasts—we’ll be here.
+Not every gel manicure is created with care.
+And not every nail salon in Philadelphia is built around nail health.